ON INTERNATIONAL WOMEN”S DAY WE SAY UP WITH THE VOLUME, DOWN WITH THE PATRIARCHY

 Words Oisin Lunny

 Ok, disclaimer time: every day is International Women’s Day.
 Gender parity is for life, not just for calendar dates picked out by the UN, after all.
 But despite all that, we wanted to celebrate with a selection of smart, eclectic, joy-boosting female fronted tracks – and here’s the result.
-From Kate Tempest’s haunting Tunnel Vision to Cardi B’s acid-tongued rap via U.S. Girls’ domestic violence-tackling pop, these are songs to stir your soul and light a fire under you.
+From Kate Tempest’s haunting Tunnel Vision to Cardi B’s acid-tongued rap via U.S. Girls’ domestic violence-tackling pop, these are songs to stir your soul and light a fire under you on International Women’s Day.
 Listen on, sisters (and brothers too, of course).

 TRACK BY TRACK